The Definitive Guide to Privacy Online

 Reading website/app privacy policies is a pain and few people ever read them.
 But, you should know how these companies treat your data as clicking “accept” gives them free rein.
 Companies often try to sneak things into their privacy policies and end up collecting far more data than they actually need in order to provide their service.

-Although Privacy Monitor does not track you, if you prefer not to install an app or browser extension, try searching for the privacy rating domain of any company whose site you visit.
+Although Privacy Monitor does not track you, if you prefer not to install an app or browser extension, try searching for the privacy score domain of any company whose site you visit.

-Search for the Privacy Rating of Any Domain
+Search for the Privacy Score of Any Domain

 Android Privacy vs. iOS Privacy